 - Oprah Asks Rock Star Legend Billy Joel Some Hard Questions About His Music, Life, Love & Marriage

-Adversity in Handel’s life was something that he encountered early on in life.
-At an early age, Handel found himself faced with a father that did not support a career in music.
-In fact, his father was a person that greatly hated music, noting that it was a pastime that served the sole purpose of casting a light on the weakness of character found within a person.
-Instead, his father wished he would strive to obtain a career as a lawyer, a position that would come with a great deal of security in position and financial stability.
+Adversity was encountered early on in Handel’s life.
+At an early age, he faced a father who did not support a music career.
+His father greatly hated music, noting that it was a pastime that served the sole purpose of revealing a person’s weaknesses of character.
+Instead, his father wished he would pursue a career as a lawyer, which would come with a great deal of security in position and financial stability.

-This was something that Handel himself would have to come to terms with because he himself was born with “signs of a fierce ambition, born of an awareness of his superiority as a musician, and with a determination to maintain his independence.”
-This determination to advance his musical skill became a task that took a great deal of hard work and convincing.
+Handel himself would have to come to terms with this because he was born with “signs of a fierce ambition, born of an awareness of his superiority as a musician, and with a determination to maintain his independence.”
+This determination to advance his musical skills became a task that took a great deal of hard work and convincing.

-The young Handel began taking lessons at the age of eight and was easily able to conquer learning the violin, composition and theory techniques, harpsichord, and reinforce the organ playing skills.
-But, unfortunately, by the age of 11, there seemed little that any music teacher could teach George.
+The young Handel began taking lessons at age eight and easily conquered learning the violin, composition, and theory techniques, harpsichord, and organ playing skills.
+Unfortunatelyy, by age 11, there seemed little that any music teacher could teach George.